Krackatoa/XRD-x-SAMMI/README.md

 | `ggxrd_roundEndEvent` | Triggers on Round End. |
 | `ggxrd_comboEndEvent` | Combo Summary!
 Corrals all the data from the last combo. |
 | `ggxrd_gamestateDeinitialized` | Triggers when you leave a match or the application closes mid-match. |

-Attach these by adding Extension Triggers from with a Button's Trigger menu.
-Access the data sent alongside these Extension Triggers with the Trigger Pull Data command.

 ## More Information